How to cope with COVID-19 related sleep disorders

 Dr Raghavendra Kamath, a physician trained in online therapy, who for a while, volunteered at an NGO (nongovernmental organization)-run mental health helpline for those distressed due to the pandemic-related challenges, says that uncertainty about the future is taking a huge toll on everybody.

-Of course, for those who have battled Covid-19 directly the challenge is more onerous.
-In a recent study published in the Journal of Clinical Sleep Medicine in USA, researchers said that several sleep disorders including sleep apnea and insomnia were fairly common in patients hospitalized due to Covid-19.
-Interestingly the study also concluded that these ‘sleep disorders maybe relevant for long term cardiac outcomes given their contribution to cardiovascular health’ indicating that continued impact maybe felt, even after recovery.
+Of course, for those who have battled Covid-19 directly, the challenge is more onerous.
+In a recent study published in the Journal of Clinical Sleep Medicine in the USA, researchers said that several sleep disorders including sleep apnea and insomnia were fairly common in patients hospitalized due to Covid-19.
+Interestingly the study also concluded that these ‘sleep disorders may be relevant for long-term cardiac outcomes given their contribution to cardiovascular health’ indicating that continued impact may be felt, even after recovery.

 Among the steps that Dr Kamath recommends to combat the challenges related to stress, anxiety and worry is to ensure that each of us gets proper sleep.
-Disruption of daily schedule, depression and isolation, work and family related stress, excess of screen time and anxieties related to the pandemic are all impacting our sleeping patterns, he points out.
+Disruption of the daily schedule, depression and isolation, work and family-related stress, excess screen time and anxieties related to the pandemic are all impacting our sleeping patterns, he points out.
 “All of us need markers and anchors to keep track of time.
-Changed schedule or no schedule has a determinantal effect on our sleeping patterns.
-Even small things like arriving at office or picking up children from school would be traditional markers which would have been affected because of the current conditions, leading us to even forget what day of the week we are in.”
+A changed schedule or no schedule has a determinantal effect on our sleeping patterns.
+Even small things like arriving at the office or picking up children from school would be traditional markers which would have been affected because of the current conditions, leading us to even forget what day of the week we are in.”

 Our mind stays sharp after a good night’s rest.
-Lack of sleep could cause or exacerbate depression apart from in extreme cases; even inducing conditions like anxiety disorder and bi-polar disorder.’
-However he cautions against excess of sleep or over sleeping.
+Lack of sleep could cause or exacerbate depression apart from in extreme cases; even inducing conditions like anxiety disorder and bipolar disorder.’
+However, he cautions against excess sleep or oversleeping.
 He says even that could also have negative effects like irritability, grogginess and

 The prevalence of sleep problems during the COVID-19 pandemic is high and affects approximately 40 percent of people from the general and health care populations.
 Patients with active COVID-19 appeared to have a higher prevalence rate of sleep problems, says Journal of Clinical Sleep Medicine